Take A Family Sunday Drive To Action-Packed Newcastle!

 Newcastle is a pretty kid-friendly place, its cafes and restaurants included.
-We recommend Coffee Infusion in Lambton for delicious food and then onto the awesome playground across the road, as well as the Sunnyside Tavern for a spacious outdoor seating area for families with $5 kid's meals and a resident face-painter available on Friday nights, Cafe Inu for a relaxed, family-friendly experience, and The Locale for seriously amazing, Instagram-worthy food.
+We recommend Cafe Habitat in Adamstown for some delicious coffee and outdoor play, or Side Pocket for healthy cafe fare.
+The Sunnyside Tavern is great for a spacious outdoor seating area for families with $5 kid's meals and a resident face-painter available on Friday nights, Cafe Inu for a relaxed, family-friendly experience.

 Hero image: Visit NSW